boschresearch/statestream/README.md

 Now the configuration file **~/.statestream/stcore.yml** was created and one can change the theano flag or the save folder parameter which specifies where for example models should be saved.
 In this folder also other log files are stored during runtime.

+The demonstration example does not make use of GPU acceleration, but in order to use GPU support see the help on [devices](docs/devices.md).

 ------------------------------------------------------------------------------